toobstar/toobstar.github.io/content/posts/2025-04-02_GenAi_Risk.md

 ![Emerging AI Risks](https://toobstar.github.io/images/ai-risk-examples.png)

-A practical and control focussed approach is to look at a vendor based view such as that presented by [Wiz](https://www.wiz.io/solutions/ai-spm).
-At another [recent CISO conference](https://focusnetwork.co/cisoleaders.com.au/) Wiz presented an AI-pipeline with the various opportunities they have identified to apply risk controls:
+Another practical and control focussed approach is to look at a vendor based view such as that presented by [Wiz](https://www.wiz.io/solutions/ai-spm).
+At a [recent CISO conference](https://focusnetwork.co/cisoleaders.com.au/) Wiz presented an AI-pipeline with the various opportunities they have identified to apply risk controls:

 ![Wiz AI Risk Control](https://toobstar.github.io/images/wiz-ai-risk-pipeline.png)